merorung/SoraWatermarkCleaner/README.md

 ## 2. Installation

+### 2.1 FFmpeg Setup

+[FFmpeg](https://ffmpeg.org/) is required for video processing.
+You have two options:

+#### Option 1: Portable FFmpeg (Recommended)
+Place FFmpeg executables directly in the project for a portable setup:
+1. Download FFmpeg from [FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases) (Windows) or [FFmpeg.org](https://ffmpeg.org/download.html)
+2. Extract and copy `ffmpeg.exe` and `ffprobe.exe` to the `ffmpeg/` directory
+3. Verify setup: `python test_ffmpeg_setup.py`

+See [ffmpeg/README.md](ffmpeg/README.md) for detailed instructions.

+#### Option 2: System-wide Installation
+Install FFmpeg system-wide and add it to your PATH.
+The project will automatically detect and use it.

+### 2.2 Python Environment

-[FFmpeg](https://ffmpeg.org/) is needed for video processing, please install it first.
-We highly recommend using the `uv` to install the environments:
+We highly recommend using `uv` to install the environments:

 1. installation: